cclearpartners/myi-docs/src/guides/add-a-custom-report-to-your-dashboard-a-step-by-step-guide.md

 ## Reporting Block

-Select the MyInsights+ Reporting Block the developer communicated to you.
+Select the Insights+ Reporting Block the developer communicated to you.

 ![Reporting Block](/static/img/custom-block-reporting-block.png "Reporting Block")